 The best budget speakers will fill your room with sweet stereo music far better than any one-box wireless speaker – and without breaking the bank.
 We've filtered through our reviews of the very best cheap speakers – bookshelf speakers, floorstanders and desktop speakers – to create this selection of our favourite performers.

-Our list spans brands like KEF, Mission, Elac, Monitor Audio, B&W and many more, which just goes to show how many excellent budget hi-fi speakers are out there.
+Our list spans speaker brands such as Wharfedale, KEF, Mission, Elac, Monitor Audio, B&W and many more, which just goes to show how many excellent budget hi-fi speakers are out there.

 There's no shortage of talented budget speakers on the market, so it takes something really special to top our list.
 Needless to say, these Elacs sound sensational for the money.